 Startling as it may seem, recent research (and even studies from 20 years ago) shows that longer-term leads (future opportunities), often ignored by salespeople, represent almost 40 to 70% of potential sales.
 Research compiled by the MarketingSherpa Lead Generation Benchmark Report showed, “marketing departments with a lead nurturing campaign reported a 45% higher ROI than marketing departments that did not utilize a lead nurturing track.”

-If inquiries are directly passed on to salespeople, reps, partners or distributors for follow-up, beware.
+If inquiries are directly passed on to salespeople, reps, partners, or distributors for follow-up, please beware.
 You may be leaving as many as eight out of 10 sales prospects on the sales path for your competitors.

-Now, get your compasses out and begin the long-yet-fruitful journey toward an effective lead nurturing program.
+Now get your compasses out, trail experts, and begin the long-yet-fruitful journey toward an effective lead nurturing program.
 You’ll be surprised how many potential customers will want to join you along the way.

 Photo Credit: Sujay Sarkhel.